 History of Prentice and Virginia Bloedel

 The Bloedel Reserve was gifted to the community in the 1980’s from Prentice and Virginia Bloedel.
-They bought the original property in 1951 as their family estate, and spent years cultivating the gardens, ponds and wildlife areas.
-Prentice Bloedel was a Yale educated timber heir who was a man after my own heart.
-He was a stanch environmentalist way before his time, long before any of us recycled, or college students chained themselves in protest to trees to be logged, or electric cars were main stream.
+They bought the original property on Bainbridge Island in 1951 as their family estate, and spent years cultivating the gardens, ponds and wildlife areas.
+Prentice Bloedel was a Yale educated timber heir, but was a man after my own heart.
+He was a staunch environmentalist way before his time, long before any of us recycled, or college students chained themselves in protest to trees to be logged, or electric cars were main stream.
 Mr. Bloedel was the first to implement reforesting in the logging industry, and was one of the first to understand the therapeutic power of nature in psychological healing.
 His most beloved quote was “Nature Can Do Without Man, But Man Cannot Do Without Nature”. – Prentice Bloedel

 Touring the Bloedel Reserve Gardens